What wildlife-rich looks like:

 The biggest pressure identified in the 2007 Devon parkland and wood pasture inventory was root damage to trees.
 A key cause of this damage is compacted soil due to livestock (especially where feeders are placed too close to trees), vehicles and people.
 Compacted soil affects roots and their mycorrhiza fungi.
 Other causes of root damage are drought, standing water, physical damage through re-seeding and disruption to mycorrhiza fungi from applying fertilisers.

 Research by Cranfield University has shown that grazed wood pasture is 5% more effective at absorbing and storing carbon than the same area of separate woodland and grassland.
-Slow-growing, long-lived trees such as oak that grow in the open, store more carbon than faster-growing and short-lived speciesA group of similar organisms that can breed and exchange genes.
-More. (reference needed)
+Slow-growing, long-lived trees such as oak that grow in the open, store more carbon than faster-growing and short-lived species. (reference needed)

 Wood pastures and parklands are important historical landscapes and a valuable visual, recreational and educational resource.
 Many are open to the public, providing income for their owners.